 7. Yayoi Kusama, Infinity Mirror Room, 1965

-Yayoi Kusama has been described as one of the most eccentric artists of our time.
-Her work is psychedelic and hallucinatory, and she makes use of patterns and repetitions to play with the concept of infinity.
-Infinity Mirror Room is an immersive installation designed to engulf the spectator/participant in an overwhelming sense of endlessness and possibility.
-Kusama describes her life as “a pea lost among thousands of peas”, and this sense of being lost amongst the endless crowds is what she tries to evoke with her works.
+Japanese artist Yayoi Kusama has been described as being one of the most eccentric artists of our time.
+Her psychedelic and hallucinatory work use motifs and repetition to play with the concept of infinity.
+Infinity Mirror Room is an immersive installation designed to engulf the viewer/ participant in an overwhelming sense of infinity and possibility.
+Kusama has described her life as “a pea lost among thousands of other peas”.

 8. Keith Haring, Untitled, 1982

-This picture encapsulates Haring’s signature Pop Art style, with dynamic figures and a simplistic composition.
-From his humble beginnings as a graffiti artist on the New York subway, Haring launched his career with his instantly recognisable figures and motifs – of which a heart was one of the most common.
-He used his work to popularise important messages around safe sex and AIDS in an age when there was still significant stigma and taboo around these topics.
+This painting sums up the Pop Art style of Keith Haring, with dynamic figures and a simple composition.
+From his beginnings as a graffiti artist on the New York subway, Keith Haring began his career with his immediately recognizable figures and patterns.
+One of his most commonly represented symbols is the heart.
+He used his work to popularize important messages about sexuality and AIDS during a time when the stigma and taboo surrounding these topics were still prevalent.